wjgan7/wjgan7.github.io/posts/sheep.md

 $$

-$$3x - 5x^2$$ is a downwards-facing parabola, and its maximum can be found by setting the derivative to 0. $$3 - 10x = 0$$ leads to an answer of 0.3
+$$3x - 5x^2$$ is a downwards-facing parabola, and its maximum can be found by setting the derivative to 0.
+The answer is $$x = 0.3$$.

 ## Conclusion

-In the experiment above, the ideal strategy for was to select answers 1 and 2 30% of the time and answer 3 40% of the time.
-So applied to a larger game, the game theory optimal strategy is to do random, but with higher weight for obscure answers.
+In the version above, the ideal strategy was to select answers 1 and 2 30% of the time and answer 3 40% of the time.
+The uniform random strategy would be to select each answer 33.3% of the time, but the ideal strategy biases towards the obscure answer a bit.
+So what game theory tells us is that we should be random but bias towards obscure answers.

-In practice though, I still like uniformly at random, since you can be wrong about what's obscure and also teams will be in general be over-biased towards obscure answers.
+Despite this though, I still like uniformly at random.
+You can be wrong about what's obscure and also teams in general will be over-biased towards obscure answers.
+Going more uniformly random counteracts that.